- Is SOAR for me?

 - Student leaders will discover new opportunities, challenge themselves, and discuss their potential as leaders

 - Student Leaders will explore how to be an authentic leader, and develop and understanding of their personal philosophy of leadership

 - Student Leaders will reflect on their leadership experiences, and feel re-energized as a leader in the Carleton community

-- This type of presentation allows you to first provide the foundation for your presentation through a mini-lecture.
+- This type of education session allows you to first provide the foundation for your presentation through a mini-lecture.
 The second half would allow for time for the students to apply & reflect on the material and its relation to their roles as leaders.

-- This type of presentation allows for students to learn about your topic through conversation.
+- This type of education session allows for students to learn about your topic through conversation.
 Not only will you teach your attendees something, but your attendees will learn something from each other through activities such as facilitated discussions, basic activities, and small group discussions.